 The Governor’s Safety Award luncheon is part of the 83rd Minnesota Safety & Health Conference, coordinated by the Minnesota Safety Council.
 The conference is the oldest and largest gathering of workplace safety and health professionals in the region.
 The Minnesota Safety Council, founded in 1928, is a non-governmental, not-for-profit organization dedicated to improving the quality of life in Minnesota by preventing unintentional injuries (“accidents”).

-Tags: Thomas Engineering Company ·
+→ 1 Comment Tags: Thomas Engineering Company ·

 The sheet metals we use at Thomas Engineering Company range from high performance stainless steels to aluminum and copper alloys.
 These materials have been altered to improve their basic characteristics and to create additional properties that render the metal viable for industrial use.
-The process of treating sheet metals used for precision metal stamping in Minneapolis, MN, begins with the atomically-pure material.
+Durability in builds is one of the main goals, and as such a prototype or example build can be inspected by finite element analysis services, who carefully observes the stress the build receives, and any areas of particularly focused strain that should be reinforced or otherwise reconsidered.

 Essentially a compound of one basic metal and several other metal or metalloid materials, alloys are what we most often encounter in our everyday lives and on the manufacturing floor of virtually every industrial building.
 Stainless steel is a commonly-recognized alloy, but often coppers and aluminums used day-to-day are types of alloys as well.